![]() Choose another writer in this calendar: by name: by birthday from the calendar. TimeSearch |

 James Bond: The Cultural Politics of 007, edited by Edward P.

-Comentale, Stephen Watt, and Skip Willman, 2005, p.
-206) The serialized story Santa Maria - kohtalon laiva, which appeared in Seura, was based on a true event, the hijacking of the Portuguese luxury cruise liner Santa Maria in January 1961.
-One crewman died in the raid, and several others were wounded.
-This work was Tuovinen's first international action thriller, but it has never been published in a book form, nor was Henry A. Zeiger's extended account of the incident, The Seizing of the Santa Maria (1961), translated into Finnish.
+(1961), translated into Finnish.
 After Tuovinen's death it took over thirty years before a Finnish writer used successfully international bestseller formula and settings.
 Ilkka Remes's novel Pääkallokehrääjä (1997) took its influence from Tom Clancy, spy novels, and science fiction.
 It was followed in 1998 by Karjalan lunnaat, which established Remes as the forefront thriller writer in Finland.
 As

-a translator Tuovinen focused on such writers as John
+felt a connection.
+He focused on John

 Dickson